 Sorority life is not what you see in the movies—it is a basis for friendships and sisterhood that will make a lasting impact on your daughter for the rest of their life.
 At such an often emotional and changing part of their life, these steadfast bonds will help them fit into their college or university, and will encourage them to get involved on their campus.
 In addition to the social aspects of Greek Life, your child will also be pushed to perform at the peak of their ability in academic excellence, leadership roles, and new and exciting experiences not found anywhere else.
 Your daughter will join a network of thousands of other bright and successful sisters across the world to help them get connections and assistance in starting their career and achieving their goals.
 They will have opportunities not found in any other organization on campus for leadership and philanthropy, both of which are great for their post-graduate resume.

 How will joining a sorority affect my daughter's academic pursuits?

-We strive to help every woman perform to the peak of her ability in all areas, especially in academics.
+We strive to help every sister perform to the peak of their ability in all areas, especially in academics.
 Each collegiate chapter sets minimum scholastic standards for its members to maintain.
 The standard of performance is set by the National Policy Handbook of Sigma Kappa.
 This reflects Sigma Kappa’s belief that individual excellence develops chapter excellence.
 Sigma Kappa chapters are expected to provide leadership in academics as well as in other areas of campus life.
-Resources are available and encouraged to be used and include mandatory Study Hall hours for every member, programs on important topics such as time management and study skills, a Vice President of Scholarship devoted to helping every girl succeed, and sisters to motivate each other and make learning fun!
+Resources are available and encouraged to be used and include mandatory Study Hall hours for every member, programs on important topics such as time management and study skills, a Vice President of Scholarship devoted to helping every member succeed, and sisters to motivate each other and make learning fun!